-Eurobank Ergasias S.A. (the Bank) is active in retail, corporate and private banking, asset management, treasury, capital markets and other services.
+Eurobank Ergasias S.A. (the Bank) and its subsidiaries (the Group) are active in retail, corporate and private banking, asset management, treasury, capital markets and other services.
 The Bank is incorporated in Greece and its shares are listed on the Athens Stock Exchange.
-The Bank operates mainly in Greece and through its subsidiaries in Central and Southeastern Europe.
+The Group operates mainly in Greece and in Central and Southeastern Europe.

-These financial statements were approved by the Board of Directors on 29 March 2019.
+These consolidated financial statements, which include the Appendix, were approved by the Board of Directors on 29 March 2019.
 The Independent Auditor's Report of the Financial Statements is included in the section III of the Annual Financial Report.